scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Labwatch passes only entries of the database from the same search space to the optimizer in order to avoid inconsistencies.
 The optimizer will now only suggest a value for the learning rate.
-All other hyperparameter such as the batch size are set to the values that are defined in the config.
+All other hyperparameters, such as the batch size, are set to the values that are defined in the config.